Case Study #02 ~$1,000,000 in Project Exposure Recovered Through Commercial Control in 30 Days

 A port maintenance contractor was running two live projects simultaneously, both under compounding pressure.
 Reactive rework, uncontrolled overtime, and weak commercial tracking had created a deteriorating performance pattern across both workstreams.

-Without intervention, both projects were heading toward significant overrun — threatening the client relationship and the contractor's margin on both engagements.
+Without intervention, both projects were heading toward significant overrun, threatening the client relationship and the contractor's margin on both engagements.

 What Was Actually Happening

-The core problem was not technical or operational — it was commercial.
+The core problem was not technical or operational.
+It was commercial.
 Neither project had clear, current visibility of cost position, rework drivers, or delivery priority.

 Decisions were being made without reliable data.
 Rework was being absorbed rather than identified and challenged.
 Overtime was accumulating without being tied back to recoverable cost.
 The client relationship was deteriorating as schedule slippage went undercommunicated.